 Explore now >>- What happens when the programme ends?

 You can go back to a bigger role if you want when the programme ends, but you don't have to.
 After 24 months with the same boss, you get all your work rights, and the boss has to keep your job even after that.
 If something changes in your job, talk to your boss about it and get advice.
-The boss should also tell the HEE RGP Scheme Lead if there are big changes that might affect your job, like if the practice merges with another, moves, or changes its NHS England contract.
+The boss should also tell the NHS England RGP Scheme Lead if there are big changes that might affect your job, like if the practice merges with another, moves, or changes its NHS England contract.

 Final Thoughts on the Pros and Cons of the GP Retention Scheme